Proud to Be: A visual, visceral, & evocative message

 The tips from Les Posen above are not the last word on dealing with presentation anxiety, but these bits of advice can certainly help.
 One of the biggest tips to remember as well is to be well prepared.
 A big source of difficulty comes when speakers simply have not prepared.
 The only thing scarier than presenting in front of a crowd is doing so while being ill-prepared and unsure of yourself and your content.

-A side note: Michael Bay did say the next day in this interview that he would have been incapable of "winging" it since the plan was for him to read text that Samsung had prepared for him, not his own words.
+A side note: Michael Bay did say the next day in an interview that he would have been incapable of "winging" it since the plan was for him to read text that Samsung had prepared for him, not his own words.
 Moreover, the script, he said, was being changed at the last minute.
 This obviously was a very bad idea.
 Even if things had gone perfectly as planned, it would have been a dry, unnatural and underwelming speech to say the least.
-The only thing worse than listening to someone read a prepared speech is listening to someone read a speech that someone else prepared.

 Last August I took the family back to the USA and Canada to see family and friends for the first time since our mom died in 2010.
 Our first stop was to see our dear friend Nancy Duarte in Silicon Valley.
 While visiting the cool new offices of Duarte, Inc., Nancy and I put on this little event and also recorded a short conversation.
 Below is a 12-minute segment from that chat.
 Nancy highlights the contents on her website, but I am including the video here as well.
 One of the things we touch upon is children.
 I'm much less productive professionally than I was before my daughter was born over three years ago, but I think I have a greater sense of purpose and a clearer idea about what's important and what is not.
 Since having a son almost two years ago things have become even more hectic, but also more rewarding.
 I think that having children has somehow changed my brain.
 This study suggests that perhaps my brain has indeed changed as a result of fatherhood: "A father sprouts supplemental neurons in his brain and experiences hormonal changes after the birth of a child."
 While my passion for work and keen interest in self-development and teaching and helping others has not declined in the least, I find that more and more things — everything, really — has taken a back seat to the simple idea of just being with my family here in Japan.